 Lutheran Metropolitan Ministry (LMM) continues to follow the most up-to-date information regarding COVID-19 (Coronavirus) and advance our safety and business continuity plans in coordination with various public and private sector partners.
 We have and will continue to implement measures to keep our clients, volunteers, partners, staff and the broader community safe, following the guidance of the Centers for Disease Control, National Institute of Health, Governor Mike DeWine’s office and the Ohio Department of Health.

 Many of those we serve live in congregate residential settings which can be a challenge for infectious disease prevention and mitigation.
-Guardianship wards live in group homes, assisted living and nursing homes; participants in the culinary program reside at Northeast Reintegration Center; youth reside in the shelter and cluster site apartments; and the men’s shelter houses the largest number of homeless individuals under one roof in the state.
-Our services have been modified in recent weeks through a combination of remote contact and social distancing tactics so we may safely support individuals in these settings.
+Guardianship wards live in group homes, assisted living and nursing homes; some participants in the culinary program reside at Northeast Reintegration Center; youth reside in the shelter and cluster site apartments; and the men’s shelter houses the largest number of homeless individuals under one roof in the state.
+Our services have been modified through a combination of remote contact and social distancing tactics so we may safely support individuals in these settings.
 Click here to learn more on how LMM has worked with community partners to respond to COVID-19 in the context of homelessness.

 - Richard Sering Center at 4515 Superior Ave. and Health & Wellness Services at 4100 Franklin Blvd. are closed to the public;

 - Essential services that support basic needs will be provided and expanded as needed or requested;

 - The portion of our staff who have been working from home will continue to work from home; and

 - On-site volunteering by groups and individuals remains on hold.